Coffeelot/cw-racingapp/README.md

 8. If you're not using QBOX then comment out `'@qbx_core/modules/playerdata.lua'` in fxmanifest
 9. Open the game and give yourself the item.
 When you open the app for the first time you'll be prompted to create a user.
 The first user to be created will be a `god` user, after that the rest will be `racer` type of whatever you set it to in the config.
 Optionally you can create a god user with the command (see below)

+> Note: ESX requires ox_lib and ox_target

+> Note: For ESX make sure to change out moneyTypes to corresponding versions in the config (ESX uses "money" instead of "cash" for example)

 ### Setup Notes